‘Vanderpump Rules’ Fans Accuse Show Of Being Scripted After Two Continuity Issues Spotted

 “This conversation is 10/10 authentic,” Ariana wrote back.

-The Fancy AF Cocktails author also clapped back and some who said her depression storyline was made up for the show.
+The Fancy AF Cocktails author also clapped back at someone who said her depression storyline was made up for the show.
 Ariana said the comment was “very gross and insulting” as she has been very open about her mental health issues over the years on the show and online.

-Vanderpump Rules airs every Tuesday night at 9 p.m.
+Vanderpump Rules airs every Tuesday nights at 9 p.m.
 ET on Bravo.